Exploitacious/Windows_Toolz/Production/Curl-able/Windows_Debloat/ClaudeEdits/README.md

 - Make sure you download BOTH the FirstLogon.bat file and DebloatScript-HKCU.ps1 into the same directory as the main System Debloat Script.
 - A copy of the Bat and HKCU will be placed in C:\Windows\FirstUserLogon and ran every time a user logs in for the FIRST TIME ONLY.
 - This 'mini' script cleans up the user interface and removes some of the clutter that Windows 10 likes to throw at you.

-### More Information

-1Click-1Line-Launcher: The entry point that downloads and sets up the other scripts.
-Main-Stager: Orchestrates the execution of other scripts in the correct order.
-Various optimization scripts: Handle system-wide and user-specific customizations, bloatware removal, application installation, and Windows updates.